akhtarmdsaad/tank-fight/README.md

 ## **Tank Fight**
 **A thrilling Python game inspired by the classic Mini Militia and Players Unknown Battleground (PUBG)!**

+**Note:** It is made for mobile phones and are playable using pydroid3 app.
+Not suitable for PC.
 ## **Description**

 Tank Fight is an action-packed Python game developed using Pygame that pits you against intelligent enemies in a dynamic battlefield.
 It offers a user-friendly interface with intuitive dual joystick controls (inspired by Mini Militia) for 360-degree rotation, aiming, and movement.
 The game boasts a compelling feature set, detailed below: